 Mrs Babcock - Teaching Assistant

-Mrs Blair - PPA Cover Teacher
+Mrs Cooper - Management Cover Teacher Thursdays

 Mrs Croasdale - Learning Support

-Afternoon Nursery starts at 12.30pm and finishes at 3.30pm.
+Afternoon Nursery starts at 12:30pm and finishes at 3:30pm

 Nursery Learning Challenges

-Tuck money is payable every Monday. your £1 pays for your child to have snack and for any occassional extra bits that may be needed to enhance children's learning, e.g. arts and crafts resources, baking ingredients, party food, role play resources.
+Tuck money is payable every Monday. your £1 pays for your child to have snack and for any occasional extra bits that may be needed to enhance children's learning, e.g. arts and crafts resources, baking ingredients, party food, role play resources.
 Unfortunately if we do not receive enough contributions towards tuck, we may have to start providing it only to those who do pay.

 Every Friday your child will receive a library book to take home and share with you.
 Please read this story with your child - sharing stories is important in developing your child's early reading skills.
 Your child needs to have their book bag in school.
 If they don't then unfortunately we are unable to provide your child with a book.